 7. Track your spending

 Once you’ve written your biweekly budget, the next step is to track your spending.
 Making a budget is important, but tracking your spending is even more important.
-This will help you see if you’ve made a realistic budget and whether or not you can stick to it.

 If you find that you’ve blown your budget within the first week of payday, take a moment to breath.
 You are not a failure.
 This is just a bend in the road, not the end of the game.
-When we make mistakes in our budget, we can use this as an opportunity to learn and grow.
-I know it’s easy to get frustrated, but remember that this is temporary.

 Now it’s time to tweak your biweekly budget to make it more realistic.
 You’ve got this!